Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Related article: Dealing With A Sinking Fishing Kayak

-According to the survey above, 19.5% reported they were not able to right the kayak and climb back in!
+According to the survey above, 19.5% reported they could not right the kayak and climb back in!
 That means 1 in 5 people were in the water and couldn’t get out.

-You may have quite a bit of money invested in expensive gear, but as we all hear, it can be replaced.
-Don’t be concerned with it, your personal safety is paramount!
+You may have invested a lot of money in expensive gear, but as we all hear, it can be replaced.
+Don’t be concerned about it; your personal safety is paramount!

 Why Your Kayak Is Unstable